 And do not hard-code the answers.

-Your solution should work for any Professor
+Your solution should work for any Professor, Student, or Staff.

 The last two lessons have been pretty loaded with new ideas and concepts!
 Exciting, but also enough to make your head spin.